Pietro Anastasi: Club career

 Due to his precocious performances, he was purchased by Juventus in 1968 for a world record of 650 million Lire at the time, and with the Turin club, he won three Serie A titles, also helping the club to the final of the last edition of the Inter-Cities Fairs Cup, in 1971, a tournament in which he was top scorer, with ten goals.
 Juventus were defeated by Leeds in the final, however.
 In 1974, Anastasi was named the club's captain.
 He currently holds the record for the most goals in the Inter-Cities Fairs Cup by a Juventus player (12), as well as the all-time record for goals in the Coppa Italia by a Juventus player (30).
 Alongside Roberto Baggio, he is the joint tenth highest goal-scorer for Juventus in Serie A, with 78 goals, the joint fourth all-time Juventus goalscorer in European competitions, and the joint fifth all-time Juventus goalscorer in International competitions, with 22 goals.
 He is also the seventh-highest all-time goalscorer for the club in all competitions.
 With Juventus, he was also the top-scorer of the 1974–75 edition of the Coppa Italia, in which Juventus reached the second round, finishing second in their group, and missing the final by a single point.
 Anastasi also reached the final of the 1972–73 European Cup with Juventus, where they were defeated 1–0 by Ajax.
 In total, he scored 130 goals for Juventus, in 303 appearances.

 In 1976, Anastasi began to find less space within the first team Juventus squad, partially due to his disagreements with manager Carlo Parola, and he transferred to Inter in exchange for Roberto Boninsegna.
 With Inter, Anastasi won the 1977–78 Coppa Italia, making a substitute appearance in the final against Napoli, although his Inter performances were not as consistent or prolific as those with Juventus.
 As a result, he was sold to Ascoli in 1978, and he remained at the club for three more Serie A seasons, scoring 9 goals.
 In December 1979, he scored his 100th goal in Serie A in a 3–2 win over his former club, Juventus.
-He spent his final year playing for FC Lugano in the Swiss League, during the 1981–82 season, before retiring.
+He spent his final year playing for Lugano in the Swiss League, during the 1981–82 season, before retiring.